 Read my full review of NordVPN.

-Surfshark snagged the 5th and final spot in this roundup thanks to its fast connections and unlimited simultaneous connections allowance.
+Surfshark snagged the 3rd spot in this roundup thanks to its fast connections and unlimited simultaneous connections allowance.

 This provider’s unlimited simultaneous connections allowance is quite unusual in the VPN industry.

 This would have allowed it to rank higher in this roundup, except for the fact that “unlimited” means many users are going to be sharing their logins with everyone they know, thereby putting a strain on the provider’s somewhat limited global server network.
 Plus, it’ll only get worse as the provider’s subscriber base grows.
 Just something to keep in mind.